l-ramirez-lopez/resemble/README.md

+# resemble
 <!-- badges: start -->

 [![Travis-CI Build Status](https://travis-ci.org/l-ramirez-lopez/resemble.svg?branch=master)](https://travis-ci.org/l-ramirez-lopez/resemble/)
 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/resemble)](http://cran.r-project.org/web/packages/resemble)
 [![Total_Downloads](http://cranlogs.r-pkg.org/badges/grand-total/resemble)](http://cran.r-project.org/web/packages/resemble)

 <img align="right" src="./man/figures/logo.png" width="30%">

 <!-- badges: end -->

 _Last update: 03.07.2020_

+## About
+The `resemble` package provides high-performing functionality for data-driven modeling, nearest neighbor search and orthogonal projections in spectral data.

+## New version
 During the recent lockdown time we invested some of our free time to come up with a new version of our package.
 This new `resemble` 2.0 comes with MAJOR improvements and new functions!
 For these improvements major changes were